Surviving 6 Months Without Power, Food, or Water

 • Don’t push through fatigue—it can be fatal

-What to Pack in a 36-Hour Dry Survival Kit
+What to Pack in a 6-Month Dry Survival Kit

 Even hardcore preppers can get caught off-guard.
 Here’s what to carry: